Australia is burning: Everything we know, how you can help and where to donate

 - The Make It Rain fundraiser is offering up unique online auction prizes from famous Australian musicians.
 A concert will be held on Jan.
 8 and Jan.
 9 in Byron Bay.

+- Phoebe Waller-Bridge will be auctioning off her Golden Globes suit to aid in relief efforts.
+We'll add extra information on how to bid for it when available.

 - The Carlton Draft, a clothing store, has teamed up with former Australian Rules Football player Daniel Gorringe to raise funds via GoFundMe on behalf of the Red Cross.
-100% of their profits (until Jan 7) will go toward relief funds.
+100% of its profits (until Jan.
+7) will go toward relief funds.

 - Run your online searches through Ecosia, which uses profits to plant trees where they're needed most.
 Trees help reduce the carbon dioxide load.
 It can be added to Chrome.